Why Your Purpose is a What not a Why.

 That one-liner, that defining line, whatever it is — you can call that your purpose.
 Or your vision.
 Or your mission or your objective.
 Or whatever.
 It doesn’t matter what you call it: what matters is that the line is there, that the line is clearly defined, that the line is clearly understood and that you stick to it.
 That line shows what you are doing and what you are not doing.
 And when you have that line, what else do you need?

 I can’t come up with anything else that I need apart from this one line.
-I can’t come up with anything that need to add to that drawing.
+I can’t come up with anything that needs to be added to that drawing.
 Not a line on the side, or a graph divided into four quadrants or a hexagonal, eight-dimensional lattice.
 A circle is enough.

 Just keep on talking about what